 The mission of the Alberta Geomatics Historical Society is to collect and preserve the history of land surveying in Alberta and to share the history in ways that stimulate and educate.

-Surveyors have played a crucial role in Alberta’s economic and social development.
-From early pioneers like David Thompson, who mapped vast uncharted territories, to the advanced use of GPS and GIS technologies, surveyors have laid the foundation for organized land development, resource management and urban planning in Alberta.
+From early surveyors like David Thompson, who mapped vast uncharted territories, to surveyors today who use GPS and GIS technologies, surveyors have laid the foundation for settlement, land development and resource management.

-As Alberta continues to grow, the role of surveyors remains essential, guiding sustainable development and contributing to the province’s progress.
+As Alberta continues to grow, the role of surveyors remains essential, contributing to the province’s progress.

 Read More